accordproject/apap/server/README.md

 # Running Locally without Docker

 The RI uses a Postgres database for persistence.
-Set the DATABASE_URL environment variable to a Postgres connection string.
+Set the POSTGRES_URL environment variable to a Postgres connection string.
 If you are running a developer server you can create a file called `.env` in the root of the server directory to store this value.

 Example for a neon.tech hosted Postgres server: